 This is a legal obligation and will apply to all UK-registered companies.

-The aim is to improve corporate transparency, prevent fraudulent registrations, and strengthen the reliability of the companies register.
+This is part of the Economic Crime and Corporate Transparency Act 2023, aimed to improve corporate transparency, prevent fraudulent registrations, and strengthen the reliability of the companies register.
 Once the system goes live:

 You won’t be able to submit key documents to Companies House - including Confirmation Statements, director changes, or share updates - unless all relevant individuals have completed identity verification.